Skip to content

 runner,

-agui.WithMessagesSnapshotEnabled(true), // Enable message snapshots
+agui.WithMessagesSnapshotEnabled(true), // Enable the message snapshot feature.

 )